 The entrance to the Watson Library, in the Spanish courtyard/patio room to the left of the main staircase.
-Image from Watson Library’s Facebook page.
+Photo from Art Library Crawl.

 Most museums, you might be surprised to learn, do in fact maintain libraries.
 Some are more accessible to the public than others, and some are distributed throughout the museum’s curatorial departments rather than stored in a single place.
 The Freer-Sackler’s library is collected in one place, for example, but I know the Asian Art library books at the Museum of Fine Arts, Boston are held within the offices of the Asian Art department, and there’s no librarian or reference desk or anything like that within those offices – just the shelves, directly accessible by the staff.
 If there is a single central library of the MFA, I’m not sure where it is (turns out it’s down the street, at a completely separate building).
 I gather the Met has departmental libraries like this as well, but, in any case, the Watson Library is a nice, centralized place where researchers – not just museum staff, but anyone above college-age who registers and is there to do serious research – can make use of books from any of the Met’s libraries.